 Other All Blacks

-A number of All Blacks have represented Ponsonby during their careers but were only chosen for New Zealand while with other clubs; the list even includes two Ponsonby Life Members, Keith Nelson and Lin Colling.
+Twenty All Blacks have represented Ponsonby during their careers who were only chosen for New Zealand while with other clubs; the list even includes two Ponsonby Life Members, Keith Nelson and Lin Colling.
 While these men aren't counted in the list of the club's All Blacks, you can follow the link above for a full list, or click on the names below for individual profiles.

 Ned Davy played briefly in Auckland as a member of the Ponsonby club in 1877.
 He had made his name in the Thames area and soon moved on to Wellington, from where he was the oldest man chosen to make the 1884 tour of Australia.
 His brother Henry ("Hookey") played for Ponies for some years.